Lecrapouille/zipper/README.md

 #### Appending files or folders inside the archive.

-The `add()` method allows to append files or folders.
+The `add()` method allows appending files or folders.
 The `Zipper::zipFlags::Better` is set implicitly.
-Other options are (in last option in arguments):
+Other options are (in the last option in the arguments):
 - Store only: `Zipper::zipFlags::Store`.
 - Compress faster, less compressed: `Zipper::zipFlags::Faster`.
 - Compress intermediate time/compression: `Zipper::zipFlags::Medium`.